 A SNEAK PEEK AT WHAT WE’RE UP TO…

 In collaboration with TikTok, we’ve kicked off our first campaign on the platform to speak to kids directly about the power of music.
 Check out #MusicSaves, which already has over 100 million views and the support of some top influencers! (and give @savethemusic a follow while you’re there!)

 NEW MUSIC EDUCATION RESOURCES

 We’ve curated the ultimate library of online music education resources for teachers, students, and parents.
-Visit our new online music education resources page – check back often as we are constantly adding new stuff – including educational content created with Pharrell Williams’ creative collective i am OTHER, Arizona State University, the AT&T Foundation, and recording artist Condola Rashad.
+Visit our new online music education resources page – check back often as we are constantly adding new stuff – including educational content created with Pharrell Williams’ creative collective i am OTHER, Arizona State University, the AT&T Foundation (now also available in Spanish!), and recording artist Condola Rashad.

 MUSIC TECH GRANTS

-We have doubled down on our music technology grants to ensure kids have access to make music no matter where they are.
+We have doubled down on our music technology grants to ensure kids have access to make music no matter if they are learning in person, virtually, or a hybrid of the two.
 Learn more about our music tech grants here.
 This fall, six schools across the country will receive new music tech grants, including in J Dilla’s hometown of Detroit, where we will honor the icon by donating his namesake grant to his home city.

 MUSIC EDUCATION MASTERCLASSES

 With our Music Education Masterclasses, we are assembling our teachers and students through monthly virtual meet-ups to provide peer-to-peer support, as well as access to the best minds in the industry to help navigate through these unusual times.
 So far, we have had more than 20 masterclasses with over 500 attendees from across the country.